pydata/pydata-sphinx-theme/docs/community/setup.md

 Building a Sphinx site uses a combination of Python and Jinja to manage HTML, SCSS, and Javascript.
 To simplify this process, we use a few helper tools:

-- [The Sphinx Theme Builder](https://sphinx-theme-builder.readthedocs.io/en/latest/) to automatically perform compilation of web assets.
+- [The Sphinx [Theme Builder](https://sphinx-theme-builder.readthedocs.io/en/latest/) automatically perform the compilation of web assets.
 - [pre-commit](https://pre-commit.com/) for automatically enforcing code standards and quality checks before commits.
 - [nox](https://nox.thea.codes/), for automating common development tasks.

-In particular, `nox` can be used to automatically create isolated local development environments with all of the correct packages installed to work on the theme.
+In particular, `nox` can be used to automatically create isolated local development environments with all the correct packages installed to work on the theme.
 The rest of this guide focuses on using `nox` to start with a basic environment.

 ```{seealso}